laravel/docs/eloquent-relationships.md

     $post->push();

-Sometimes you may wish to `save` your model and all of its associated relationships without dispatching any events.
+The `pushQuietly` method may be used to save a model and its associated relationships without raising any events:
-You may accomplish this using the `pushQuietly` method:

     $post->pushQuietly();